Hairfie/fluxible-plugin-cookie/README.md

 Cookie Plugin for Fluxible
 ==========================

-Easily read / writes cookies in your fluxible application.
+Easily read / write cookies from your fluxible application.

 Install
 -------